Staying safe - a guide to personal safety

 Personal safety can be compromised in many situations; such as:

-• Using and waiting for public transport alone after dark
+• using and waiting for public transport alone after dark

-• Walking alone after dark
+• walking alone after dark

 • ATM locations

-• When home alone after dark
+• when home alone after dark.

 Being prepared and constantly aware of your surroundings can help you avoid a potentially harmful situation.
 We’ve put together the following safety tips.